drogonframework/drogon-assist/README.md

 # Drogon Assist

 Drogon Assist is a 3rd party toolkit (even though the author is a maintainer of Drogon) for features that doesn't make it into Drogon's repository.
-Either because it is out of scope for the core frameowrk, too much dependency or just because.
+Either because it is out of scope for the core framework, too much dependency or just because.

 Dependencies:
  * libbsd (if not on *BSD)